· 3 min read

 Beef on Weck

-The craft is a balance of three sharp counters against tender meat.
-The beef is roasted rare and sliced thin against the grain so a wet pile stays soft rather than turning to rope.
-The top of the roll carries the coarse salt, so the build is engineered around that: too much beef and the salt is lost, too little and the crust dominates.
-The au jus is applied to the cut side of the roll, often just the heel, so the bread takes on flavor and a controlled amount of moisture without dissolving the seeded crown.
-Horseradish, fresh and hot, is the third element, cutting the fat of the beef and the salt of the crust with a clean burn.
-The whole thing is a study in restraint: rare beef, salt, jus, horseradish, nothing else, each calibrated against the others so none wins outright.
-A Buffalo counter lives or dies on whether the salt and the horseradish are pitched correctly against the meat.
+That crust turns the build into three sharp counters against tender meat, all calibrated around the salted crown.
+The beef is roasted rare and sliced thin against the grain so a wet pile stays soft instead of turning to rope.
+The portion is sized to the salt: too much beef and the crown is lost under it, too little and the salt runs the whole bite.
+The jus goes on the cut side of the roll, often only the heel, so the bread takes flavor and a measured amount of moisture without dissolving the seeded crust into paste.
+Horseradish is the third counter, a clean burn cutting the fat of the beef and the edge of the salt, and none of the four wins outright.

 Read next